Pilates

 THE CHAMPIONSHIP

 Think of it as ‘middle-form’ cricket.
 It combines the best of both worlds.
 Not as long as full five-day test cricket.
 But neither as momentary as T20 cricket.
-The fourth format has been set out to bring the strategy of Tests, while channeling the energy and intensity of the T20s. • Two Innings of 20 overs per side. • 80 overs in total - per match. • Scores get carried forward from first innings to the second. • ‘Follow-on’ is possible. • Outcome can include win, loss, tie, draw. • If its a tie - we go to a super over. • For a draw, the team batting must retain atleast 5 wickets till the last ball.
+The fourth format has been set out to bring the strategy of Tests, while channeling the energy and intensity of the T20s. • Two Innings of 20 overs per side. • 80 overs in total - per match. • Boys' XI and Girls' XI play together for the same outcome. • Scores get carried forward from first innings to the second. • ‘Follow-on’ is possible. • Outcome can include win, loss, tie, draw. • If its a tie - we go to a super over. • For a draw, our rule requires the team batting last (4th innings) must not lose more than 4 wickets till the last ball.
+The moment they lose the 5th wicket, the draw option disappears and the team now plays for a win or loss.

 The Franchises